amirouche/SEED/R-1RK.md

 divided.
 The preceding are all -ere Latin verbs, though.
 For -ire verbs the gerundive suffix is -iendum; hence, from definire to define, definiendum thing to be defined.

-the uniform generalization of definiends expands the practical versatility of both.
-A case in point —as well as a notable effect in its own right— is the convergence of consequences by which uniform generalized definiends in Kernel eliminate the motivation for one of the more semantically baroque features of many Lisps: so-called "multiple-value returns".

 The idea of multiple-value returns is to view the basic functional model of computa- tion, which says that each function call returns a